 - Promote BOOST in your own network of friends, family and colleagues.
 Simply copy the address of this webpage and share via social media, email and word-of-mouth.

 - To join us, click on the blue button above and provide your name and email address.
-We will follow-up and find out what you are interested in.
 We welcome letter-and-story writers, donors, promoters, parents, girls, social workers, teachers and anyone interested in supporting the beauty and power of Black girls.
-Thank you in advance!

 Our Guiding Principles